 Unfortunately – complex queries on large data sets can often take a long time to run.
-We have also seen that in the initial phases of analysis or project, analysts are often looking for quick and dirty results to make sure the queries are formulated correctly.
+We have also seen that in the initial phases of an analysis or project, analysts are often looking for quick and dirty results to make sure the queries are formulated correctly.
 In many cases, approximate results suffice – an analyst may be quickly trying to verify a trend or a distribution rather than produce a formal report for example.
 Unfortunately, it is hard to express this intent in languages such as HQL (Hive’s extension of SQL).
 Hive is not designed to inform an analyst upfront about the potential cost of a query.
 The massive parallelism in Big Data systems often hides the true cost of a query from the author – but can simultaneously degrade the experience of other users using the same shared hardware resources.
 In the Cloud – this cost directly translates to dollars spent.
 Qubole’s Data Platform seamlessly scales clusters up and down – but expensive queries will cost more – and often transparently so.
 As part of the Qubole Data Platform – we have tried to address these issues holistically in the context of HQL.
 Our browser-based query authoring interface – QPAL – offers analysts simple checkboxes and form elements by which they can express their desire to perform approximate or test queries (instead of complex SQL extensions).
 A few key features in this area are discussed below in the rest of this blog post.

 Test Mode Query Run